pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for control ▶️/REPEAT 🔁/🔁 REPEAT ⌘ cmd.md

         Won: DONE You won! 🥳
         Lost: FAIL You lost! 😮
     - REPEAT Play again?                 # Ask to play again
-    - INFO OK, see you next time!        # Exit the game
+    - INFO: OK, see you next time!        # Exit the game
     - GOODBYE                            # Show ads

     TryLoop: